sybrew/the-seo-framework/readme.txt

 = 5.0.1 =

 This update fixes issues our community found after the release of TSF v5.0.0.
+We also improved performance.

 **For everyone:**

 * **Changed:**
 	* Trimming of image alt tags now happens at 417 characters; this is to account for Twitter's ambiguous 420 "maximum" value, where TSF may add three dots for ellipsis.
+	* Random theme headers are no longer considered for Open Graph images.
+This sporadic behavior, albeit fine for social sharing, took up 10% of TSF's processing time.
 * **Fixed:**
 	* Resolved a regression where the RGB hex prefix `#` was missing on output.
 Both on the front-end and in the settings.
 	* Resolved a regression where an unassigned homepage would not be recognized as the homepage.
 	* Resolved an issue where the contentSize markup for Logo was of type integer, which should've been of type string (as an integer).
 	* Resolved a fatal error when an image with an alt tag over 420 characters was used for social meta sharing.
 Props [sageth](https://wordpress.org/support/users/sageth/) for reporting this.
 	* Resolved an issue where WordPress Core sitemaps were no longer augmented.
+	* Resolved an issue where the screen settings were no longer visible on the SEO Settings page.

 * **For developers:**
 	* **Added**: